Breast Implant Removal and Capsulectomy in Scottsdale, AZ

 Lifestyle Changes

 Over time, many women may experience weight fluctuations that can cause their augmented breasts to look unbalanced and too large.
-Implant removal may help give them a more proportional breast size for their height and weight.
+This is more common for women who have their breast implants placed when they are younger, only for aging or pregnancy to increase their weight and cause their breasts to be too large for their frame.
+Breast implant removal may help give them a more proportional breast size for their height and weight.

 Implant Complications

-Some women may experience complications with their breast implants, such as capsular contracture, implant rupture, or implant displacement.
+Some women may experience implant complications even years after their initial procedure.
+Breast implant complications, such as capsular contracture, implant rupture, implant leaks, or implant malposition, can all contribute to larger issues in breast appearance and comfort.
 These conditions can result in discomfort, disfigurement, or pain.
 Removal can resolve these issues.

 Unsatisfactory Results